Role of interaction anisotropy in polymer cononsolvency: insights from the Flory-Huggins-Potts framework: Methods

 To distinguish cononsolvency mechanisms at the single‑chain level, we compare the local solvation environment of the polymer from Monte Carlo simulations with ideal‑mixing predictions.
 Deviations are quantified by the normalized excess number of interactions

 where $N_\kappa$ specifies the number of interactions under some restriction $\kappa$, and the superscripts `$\text{ex}$' and `$\text{id}$' indicate excess and ideal values, respectively.
 The restriction of $\kappa$ for our analysis relates to some pairing of specific species or particles and/or whether interactions are aligned versus misaligned.
+In the following, numbers of unique pairwise interactions between monomer, solvent, and cosolvent particles are represented with $N_{\alpha_i \alpha_j}$ where $\alpha_i$ and $\alpha_j$ are the chemical species p, s, and c.